IchBinLeoon/anisearch-discord-bot/README.md

 After that, it's just fork, clone to your computer, and when you're done, open a pull request!
 Most of the code should be commented, and once you're in, you should understand how everything works.
 For info, the bot still contains a lot of code from a very early version that can be rewritten.

+You can also join the [support server](https://discord.gg/Bv94yQYZM8) to ask your questions or get support!

 # 🚀 Running AniSearch
 **Self-hosting isn't fully supported and I don't recommend you to self-host the bot unless you want to contribute to the code.**